 Okay, how can I get Russ to my school?

-If you’d like Russ the Story Bus to visit your school fill out an ONLINE BOOKING FORM.
+If you’d like Russ the Story Bus to visit your school, please complete an ONLINE BOOKING FORM.

 Download a PRINTABLE BOOKING FORM:

-Please return your booking form by mail or send by email to Sydney Writers’ Festival by 30 September 2016.
+Please return your booking form by email or post it to Sydney Writers’ Festival by 30 September 2016.